Center for Public Integrity: Panama Papers

-Paradise Papers

-In November 2017, ICIJ launched a coordinated worldwide release of investigative reports based on the Paradise Papers, documents leaked to the German newspaper Süddeutsche Zeitung on offshore tax havens - tax "paradises" - from offshore law firm Appleby.

 Ideology

 A 2012 The New York Times editorial described the CPI as a "nonpartisan watchdog group".

 In relation to a story in February 1996, CPI was characterized as a "liberal group" by the Los Angeles Times and The New York Times.
 Fairness and Accuracy in Reporting, a progressive media watchdog, has described CPI as "progressive."

 Reports

 CPI's first report, America's Frontline Trade Officials, reported that nearly half of White House trade officials studied over a fifteen-year period became lobbyists for countries or overseas corporations after retirement.
 According to Lewis, it "prompted a Justice Department ruling, a General Accounting Office report, a Congressional hearing, was cited by four presidential candidates in 1992 and was partly responsible for an executive order in January 1993 by President Clinton, placing a lifetime ban on foreign lobbying by White House trade officials."

 CPI Fat Cat Hotel 1996

 In 1996, CPI released a report called Fat Cat Hotel: How Democratic High-Rollers Are Rewarded with Overnight Stays at the White House.
 This report, written by Margaret Ebrahim, won an award from the Society of Professional Journalists.
 The report was an examination of the connection between overnight stays in the Lincoln Bedroom during the Clinton presidency and financial contributions to the Democratic Party as well as the Clinton re-election campaign.